ConstellationsDB/Polaris/README.md

 # ⭐ Polaris: Real-time microservice

-This is our internal real-time messaging micro-service which allows us to transmit events with ease.
+This is our real-time messaging microservice which allows us to transmit events with ease.

 ### How does it work?
 Polaris has no built-in authorization, it relies on the API integrating with it to provide authorization.
 The idea is that you must submit a token to the API, then the end user can submit the same token to the WebSocket.
 This allows Polaris to be authorization agnostic without data being public.